vttale/serve-stale/README.md

 8. Implementation Status

-   [RFC Editor: per RFC 6982 this section should be removed prior to publication.]

    The algorithm described in Section 5 was originally implemented as a patch to BIND 9.7.0.
-It has been in production on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
-The patch was contributed to Internet Systems Consortium and the functionality is now available in BIND 9.12 via the options stale-answer-enable, stale-answer-ttl, and max-stale-ttl.
+It has been use on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
+The patch was contributed to Internet Systems Consortium and the functionality is now available in BIND 9.12 and later via the options stale-answer-enable, stale-answer-ttl, and max-stale-ttl.

-   Unbound has a similar feature for serving stale answers, but will respond with stale data immediately if it has recently tried and failed to refresh the answer by pre-fetching.
+   Unbound has a similar feature for serving stale answers, and will respond with stale data immediately if it has recently tried and failed to refresh the answer by pre-fetching.

    Knot Resolver has a demo module here: https://knot- resolver.readthedocs.io/en/stable/modules.html#serve-stale

-   Details of Apple's implementation are not currently known.
+   Apple's system resolvers are also known to use stale answers, but the details are not currently known.

    In the research paper "When the Dike Breaks: Dissecting DNS Defenses During DDoS" [DikeBreaks], the authors detected some use of stale